syncfusion-content/fileformat-docs/File-Formats/XlsIO/XAMARIN.md

 ---
 # Xamarin

-In order to use XlsIO in your Xamarin application, please add the required assemblies in your Xamarin application.
+In order to use XlsIO in your Xamarin application, please add the required assemblies.
 Refer [Assemblies Required](/File-Formats/XlsIO/Assemblies-Required).

 ## Loading a Document
 The below code illustrates how to load an Excel document using stream in Xamarin.